 Dr. Richard A. Fischer specializes in disorders of the shoulder, sports medicine and general orthopedics.

 Dr. Fischer completed his medical school education and his residency at the University of Vermont.
 He completed his internship at the University of Arizona and a fellowship in shoulder surgery at The New York Orthopaedic Hospital at Columbia Presbyterian Medical Center in New York City.

 In addition to teaching, Dr. Fischer has written for a number of textbooks including a chapter on Rotator Cuff Disorders, Evaluation, and Treatment for the American Academy of Orthopaedic Surgeons Monograph series.
-Actively involved in the orthopaedic community, Dr. Fischer has participated in a long list of presentations both individually and with colleagues on a number of orthopaedic topics.
+Actively involved in the orthopedic community, Dr. Fischer has participated in a long list of presentations both individually and with colleagues on a number of orthopedic topics.

 Medical SchoolUniversity of Vermont, Burlington, Vermont

 Internship/ResidencyUniversity of Arizona Medical Center and University of Vermont, Burlington, Vermont